eliasu/stegreif_25/content/collections/programme/en/freemahler-what-the-earth-tells-us.md

           id: HMytGZTH
           values:
             type: bard_partners
-            headline: 'PARTNERS '
+            headline: PARTNERS
-            text: '#freemahler - what the earth tells us was premiered as an interactive online concert as part of the #made-to-measure series, funded by: Die Beauftragte der Regierung für Kultur und Medien.'
+            text: 'freemahler - what the earth tells us was premiered as an interactive online concert as part of the made-to-measure series, funded by: Die Beauftragte der Regierung für Kultur und Medien.'
             entires:
               - 530d7673-e742-4ee9-be5d-3750c4220019
               - 90cc8a9e-1837-46bb-88f3-1bda9a49c29e
-updated_by: 5c84a3c2-1f9f-4c46-ace2-d9eaf068d261
+updated_by: f6128d7d-0471-44e5-b89a-e3213d7a0925
-updated_at: 1686050566
+updated_at: 1741961548
 ---